fazy/docker-config/README.md

 If you want to configure multiple Docker containers in this way, run a new config container instance for each one using a different SSH port.
-You don't need to keep the config container running when youv'e finished editing, so you can always just shut it down and start a new one.
+You don't need to keep the config container running when you've finished editing, so you can always just shut it down and start a new one.

 Todo
 ----